New Focus on Outreach, Inclusiveness and Innovation: 2016 - 2017

 During this period, SaskCulture increased its focus on outreach, getting more “boots on the ground”, resulting in staff and board getting out to meet with more cultural leaders and attending more events.
 SaskCulture staff connected with all Eligible Cultural Organizations and Districts on a regular schedule, Outreach Consultants continued to connect with community members on grant programs, grant-writing programs were implemented and all staff made efforts to increase community linkages on a regular basis.
 In 2017-18, an estimated 2,330 individuals attended SaskCulture’s grant-writing workshops.

 In 2016, SaskCulture had begun exploring Lifecycles for Non-profits, a framework created by Susan Kenney Stevens, which evaluates key aspects of a non-profit’s governance, management, resources, programs and systems to determine its stage of growth or decline.
 Several staff participated in sessions designed to help promote the Lifecycles ideas.
 In 2017, work had begun on helping Saskatchewan cultural organizations become familiar with this assessment tool.
-Four organizations were selected as cohorts to undergo the assessment and planning process.
+Several organizations were selected as cohorts to undergo the assessment and planning process.
+Work by groups continues to this day.
+In 2022, SaskCulture had identified several Lifecycles consultants in the province who are listed in an online directory.

 In 2017, SaskCulture continued its focus on improving technology.
 In Spring 2017, it launched the latest update to the SaskCulture Online grant Platform (OGP) with a new online Assessor Portal.
 This portal enables adjudication committee members the ability to review and comment on funding applications online, enabling a consistent, easy-to-use, easy-to-access system for its busy volunteers.
 In 2017, SaskCulture also transferred all of its member and Creative Kids data to a Theatre Manager system, to provide a much more seamless communication system with SaskCulture members, donors and customers.
 In addition, SaskCulture updated its website to enable a more mobile-friendly format.